jzfdav/work-rhythm/ai/00-context.md

 - A clock does not congratulate or warn.
 - A clock simply reflects the current moment.

-This app reflects *what kind of office time it is right now*.
+This app reflects *what kind of workplace time it is right now*.

 ---